| |

 and found the Cottage Tea Rooms cafe.
 A small white building filled

 with people sipping away at cups of tea.
-Our order was simple, "
+Our order was simple, "four

 When it all arrived I was instructed on the etiquette to properly assemble